SunnysideAaron/wetesa-0/docs/Decision Records/Tech Stack/TSDR-002 Data storage.md

 ## Why / Notes

   - Pros.
 Enterprise scale.
+  - ACID
+    - At one time in the past using triggers was not recommended.
+Perhaps that is no longer the case.
+  - Other reasons
-  - TODO (Can't remember off hand why it's better than MariaDB.
+    - (Can't remember off hand why it's better than MariaDB.
 Scale?
 ACID?
 I remember there were good reasons just can't remember them right now.
 I'm sure there are articles on topic.)

 ## Consequences